tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 **Quirk:** Bibliophile.

 >_Note:_ My master once owned the Labyrinthine Grimoire, and consulted it some sixty-nine years ago.
 He has yet to return.
 If, when searching the infinite library, you happen across an absent-minded old wizard with a purple beard, please break it to him that he’s been dead for sixty-four years and a considerable amount of paperwork has built up in his absence. - Gerolt, the Eternal Apprentice

 ---

+#### Scroll of the Serene Sky

+1/Day

+Once you’ve mastered the lessons in this book, your feet no longer directly touch the ground as you move (unless you wish them to; this doesn’t prevent falling damage, but might lessen it or allow you to avoid certain traps as the GM wishes).
+Until the end of the battle or scene, you gain flight.

+**Quirk:** Fears dirt and germs.

+---